26 Little-Known Todoist Features

 Tip: When you create templates, you can choose to use “relative due dates”.
 That means if you add a due date for “3 days from now”, that task will automatically have a due date set for 3 days from the day you import the template.
 With relative due dates, you can recreate complex project timelines in seconds.

-6. Drag and drop the “+” button to create tasks, sub-tasks, & sections in the middle of a list (iOS & Android)
+14. Drag and drop the “+” button to create tasks, sub-tasks, and sections (iOS & Android)

-One of the things people love most about Todoist is how much control you have over your projects.
+One of the things I love most about Todoist is how much control you have over your projects.
 It’s easy to add tasks, sub-tasks, and sections and drag them wherever you need them.
-However, it’s always been a bit easier to drag and drop your tasks on desktop than mobile.

-With the Todoist Foundations launch, you can now drag and drop to create new tasks, sub-tasks, and sections on mobile, too.
+You can drag and drop to create new tasks, sub-tasks, and sections on mobile, too.

 Simply press and hold the “+” button in the bottom right and drag it to the spot on the list you want to create a new task.
 Drag it slightly to the right underneath an existing task to make it a sub-task, or drag it to the far left to make it a new section.